Vargasavour Recipes

 Recipe

-Apple pierogi on a teal plate with a dollop of sour cream, with a bowl of apple sauce and a second plate of pierogi in the background.
+Apple pierogi arranged in a circle on a teal plate with a dollop of sour cream in the center.

 Why You'll Love This Recipe